 the Prado and Brady passages within the much less properly-to-do tenth arrondissement, which is hard round the edges but more and more modern day.
 (Passage Brady is thought for its curry houses.)
 Georges points out Le Chabanais, the famous former brothel

 frequented by Toulouse Lautrec, Man de Maupassant, and the Prin,ce of Wales, later Edward VII, whose private room bore the royal coat of hands and had a large copper bathtub (sold via Salvador Dalí in 1951 while the arwhilesed down) and a “love seat”.
-Le Chabanais was additionally popular with the occupying German forces during the second global war.
+Le Chabanais was popular with the occupying German forces during the Second Global War.

-Which there were prostitutes and courtesans, and there were princes, and the monarch’s courtroom.
+There were prostitutes, courtesans, princes, and the monarch’s courtroom.
 On the Palais Royal, we gaze wist, fully into the window of the Grand Vé4 – the distinguished cradle of French restaurant gastronomy opened in the mid-18th century – On the €315 menu plaisir and dining salle in which French literary giants Colette and Jean Cocteau entertained the Parisian beau monde.
 It became inside the Palais Royal Gardens that Napoleon Bonaparte misplaced his virginity to a prostitute, Georges reliably informs me.